Marshall University (Board of Regent's BA)

 I think the thing that makes me a great teacher of history, is my passion for the subject.
 The study of our past, helps us understand our present and prepare for our future.
 I have always loved reading about people and places, from our past.
 I grew up Richmond, Virginia.
 It was hard to grow up there and not have a slight knowledge of American History.
 Your surrounded by it.
 I am told all the time by people, that history is boring.
 That it is all about memorizing names, dates and places.
 I want my students to engage in discussion with me the events and people they are studying.
 I think it helps them learn their material.
 Taking notes and reading the text book are important, but they are not where learning history ends.

 When I tutor history, I try to get my students to use their imaginations.
 I want them to imagine themselves in Independence Hall, in July of 1776.
 I want them to hear the airplanes as the bombs fall on Pearl Harbor.
 It is far easier to understand the "how and why" of our past, when we look at it, and try to put ourselves in the shoes, of the people involved.
 The most important thing we have to remember is that we are reading about people.
 They were real and had real lives and experienced much of the same things we do today.
 That is why I love being a Living History Historian.
 If I can bring history alive for one, person and possibly make them want to learn more, about the lives of the people who came before us, then I have done something special.
 I have always been a avid reader and writer.
 I have always had a great love of history, especially American History.
-From the time I was about eight years old, I
+From the time I was about eight years old, I was always looking for that next book to read.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.